ajstewart/officer-snorlax-bot/README.md

 It is for this reason that I am not yet generally using an invite link for a hosted instance, and rather made the code public for people to self-host if they wish.
 But if you are interested in using a hosted instance please find me on the Sydney Pokemon Go server.

-This is yet to be updated to use discord.py >= 2.0, so threads and slash commands are not supported.
+This version supports `discord.py` v2.0 however it only contains all the features that were present in Snorlax v0.2.0.
+Slash commands are coming!

 ## Requirements

-* Python 3.5.3+ (tested on 3.8.5)
+* Python 3.9+
-* discord.py > 1.6.0, < 2.0
+* discord.py >= 2.0
 * pandas > 1.1.0
+* python-dotenv == 0.20.0
+* alembic == 1.8.0
+* aiosqlite == 0.17.0

-There is a requirements.txt file to install the dependancies from:
+There is a requirements.txt file to install the dependencies from:
 ```
 pip install -r requirements.txt
 ```